For ecommerce shoppers, the shipping process seems simple: they place their order, it’s mailed, and it’s delivered in a few days.

 What is operator shipping?

-The shipping operator is the carrier or entity that is responsible for transporting a shipment.
+The shipping operator is the courier or entity that is responsible for transporting a shipment.
 This entity is often distinct from the shipowner, as shipowners often charter their vessels out to third-party operators.
 Operator shipping, therefore, is any shipping activity that a shipping operator performs.

 Chartering can take many forms (including time charters and voyage charters), but ecommerce companies do not charter ships themselves.
 Rather, they use freight brokers or forwarders as intermediaries to procure inventory.